-The Board of Directors has determined that the members of the Audit Committee during 2019 were, and all current members of the Audit Committee are, financially literate and independent as defined in National Instrument 52-110 - Audit Committees.
+The Board of Directors has determined that the members of the Audit Committee during 2020 were, and all current members of the Audit Committee are, financially literate and independent as defined in National Instrument 52-110 - Audit Committees.
 The table below indicates the relevant education and experience of each member of the Audit Committee:

-Director Past Occupation Thomas V. Milroy Chair of the Audit Committee since May 2018 Mr. Milroy is a director of API Group (OTC:JJAQF; LSE:JTWO) and serves as a member of the Audit Committee and as Chair of the Compensation Committee.
+Director Past Occupation Thomas V. Milroy Chair of the Audit Committee since May 2018 Mr. Milroy is a director of APi Corporation (NYSE: APG) and serves as a member of the Audit Committee and as Chair of the Compensation Committee.
 He is also a director of Generation Capital Limited, a private investment company.
 Prior to that, Mr. Milroy served on the board of Restaurant Brands International Inc. (TSX/NYSE: QSR, TSX: QSP) and one of its predecessor companies, from 2013 to 2018.
 He worked for BMO Financial Group from 1993 to 2015, and served as Chief Executive Officer of BMO Capital Markets from 2008 to 2014, where he was responsible for all of BMO's business involving corporate, institutional and government clients globally.
 Mr. Milroy holds a Bachelor of Law and Master of Law from Cambridge University, an LLB from Dalhousie University, and a Bachelor of Arts from McGill University.
 He has completed the Advanced Management Program at the Harvard Business School.
 Mr. Milroy is a member of the Law Society of Upper Canada.
+Christopher Griffin Member since August 2019 Mr. Griffin is president and chief executive officer of USG Corporation.
+Mr. Griffin's previous roles with USG include chief operating officer; executive vice president, Operations; president, International; president of USG's Canadian subsidiary CGC and several other roles in sales, product management, manufacturing and operations.
+He also previously served as chief executive officer of Knauf Insulation North America.
+Mr. Griffin is a member of the Board of Directors of Chicagoland Habitat for Humanity and Make-A-Wish Illinois.
+He is a past member of the Board of Directors for the Construction Technology for Women association, a past member of the Board of Governors for George Brown Community College and has served volunteer roles with Junior Achievement.
+Mr. Griffin holds a bachelor's degree in economics from Wilfrid Laurier University in Ontario, Canada, and has completed the advanced management program at the Wharton School of the University of Pennsylvania.